-It is essential to maintain a clear route of travel through a facility which provides a suitable clear width, for persons using wheelchairs or scooters, those in strollers or those traveling in pairs.

-Therefore, a pedestrian pathway surface must have a minimum of 1000mm width.
+It is essential to maintain a clear route of travel through a facility that provides a suitable clear width, for persons using wheelchairs or scooters, those in strollers or those travelling in pairs.
+Therefore, a pedestrian pathway surface must have a minimum of 1,000mm width.

-In high traffic areas, areas which include turns or are longer than 30m, consideration is needed for maneuverability and for enough space for crossing.
-In this case, the minimum width is increased to 1800mm.
-In a sporting venue all areas potentially used by spectators should abide to this standard.
+In high traffic areas, areas that include turns or are longer than 30m, consideration is needed for manoeuvrability and for enough space for crossing.
+In this case, the minimum width is increased to 1,500mm, allowing crossing of a wheelchair user and an ambulant person with best practice being 1,800mm a dimension that allows two wheelchair users to cross.
+In a sporting venue all areas potentially used by spectators should abide to this standard of 1,800mm.